pauldardis/milestone3/README.md

 HTML -  W3 HTML Validator
 CSS -   W3 CSS Validator

 Google Chrome developer tools were used to test the responsiveness of the website.

-All recipe forms were tested for user input by adding, updating, deleting, searching, or inserting a comment.
+Each page was tested for responsiveness across several mobile, tablet and full screen devices, all pages recited well and no issues were found.

+### Manual testing

+#### Add Recipe
+Click on Add Recipe in Navbar
+Test 1.
+Click submit without filling out form, error message should be display to fill out required field Test 2.
+Put text into Image Link section and click submit, error message should be displayed the format should be URL.
+Test 3.
+Fill out full recipe and clit submit, check to see that recipe is displayed in main page at bottom.
+Test 4.
+Click cancel check that you return to last page you had visited.

 ## Deployment